rftec/ptpclient/README.md

     sudo apt-get install libusb-1.0-dev

+### Install Python ###

+    sudo apt-get install python2.7-dev

 ### Build the project ###

 Go to the project's directory and run `make` as usual:

     make

-This should create an executable named *ptpclient* in the project's directory.
+This should create an executable named *ptpclient* and a shared library named *pyptp.so* in the project's directory.
+To build the application only, use `make ptpclient`.
+To build the python module only, use `make pyptp`.

 ## Usage ##